 All of the sacrifices, frustrations and disappointments.
-But she always kept pushing & believing, even when the rest of the world said she wasn’t able to complete this journey.
+But she always kept pushing & believing, even when the rest of the world said she wasn’t capable to complete this journey.
 And don’t forget the worst part, the camel training. (ieuw!)

 If ‘Tracks’ won’t convince you that you’re able to achieve your travel dreams, nothing will.